Spinal – Pelvic Syndromes

 The initial spinal movement following a nutation lesion will be to rotate and laterally bend towards the side of lesion.
 Eventually, due to vestibular righting reflexes p34-36, the upper trunk will rotate counter to the lower trunk, causing a twisting of the thoracic spine , as normally expressed through gait.
 Although this is a normal part of cross-crawl patterning, it becomes problematic if the spine remains in the twisted position, instead of fully reciprocating from side to side.
 In the compensation to a Nutation Lesion, the twisting will be emphasized and persist relative to the degree of lesion, in accordance with the relative positioning of the AS/PI pelvic torsion, and other structural adaptations.
 As a result, the upper thoracic curve will flatten, as noted by Lovett , who noted that a bent rod will straighten when twisted.
 In agreement with Lovett, Panjabi stated that “as the spine is laterally bent or axially rotated, it has a tendency to straighten (go into neutral position) from the flexed or extended postures.”

 In the normal thoracic spine, the vertebrae and ribs are evenly spaced and move well.
 However, when the thoracic spine flattens, the space between the each rib and between each thoracic vertebra becomes compressed.
 Eventually, the space narrows enough to generate sufficient compression to force the vertebrae to shift anteriorly and rotate out of place.
 Although they may be adjusted back into place, the continued pressure pushes them out again.
-Like the cervicooccipital and lumbosacral areas, the thoracic area should be decompressed to help the vertebrae move posteriorly and realign, otherwise subluxations in those areas may remain chronic (see Serolatrac – coming soon).
+Like the cervicooccipital and lumbosacral areas, the thoracic area should be decompressed to help the vertebrae move posteriorly and realign, otherwise subluxations in those areas may remain chronic.

 Straight Back Syndrome has been associated with cardiac problems; some information is available in free access articles from chiropractic and medical viewpoints.

 Scoliosis may be seen as an example of a severe reaction to a sacroiliac nutation lesion prior to growth plate fusion.
-Because it is beyond the scope of this article to provide a detailed explanation, we will look at mainly one muscle group, the erector spinae (see Deep & Superficial Erector Spinae) .
+Because it is beyond the scope of this article to provide a detailed explanation, we will look at mainly one muscle group, the erector spinae (see Deep & Superficial Erector Spinae).
 With a right sacroiliac lesion, a counternutation effect will occur on the right side, activating the longissimus thoracis pars lumborum and iliocostalis lumborum pars lumborum, which flex and rotate the lumbar spine to the right.
-At the same time, a nutation pattern occurs on the left side, activating the longissimus thoracis pars thoracis and iliocostalis lumborum pars thoracis, which flex the thoracic spine to the left, with slight left rotation, counter to the right rotation of the trunk.
+At the same time, a counter-rotation pattern occurs on the left side, activating the longissimus thoracis pars thoracis and iliocostalis lumborum pars thoracis, which flex the upper thoracic spine to the left, with slight left rotation, counter to the right rotation of the lower trunk.
 In an uninjured person, the above actions provide a synergistic counter-rotation of the shoulders and pelvis that occurs during gait.
-However, in a right sacroiliac lesion, the actions of the right counternutation and left nutation muscles are intensified and prolonged, while the opposing muscles are proportionately inhibited, leading to rotational and flexion imbalances.
-The lumbar spine flexes and rotates to the right, and the thoracic spine flexes and rotates to the left, and an “S” curve begins to develop at a rate of about 23,000 contractions a day (considering respiration and gait).
+However, in a right sacroiliac lesion, the actions of the right lower trunk and left upper trunk muscles are intensified and prolonged, while the opposing muscles are proportionately inhibited, leading to rotational and flexion imbalances.
+The thoracolumbar spine flexes and rotates to the right, and the upper thoracic spine flexes and rotates to the left, and an “S” curve begins to develop at a rate of about 23,000 contractions a day (considering respiration and gait).
 The severity of the mal-alignment is proportional to the degree of ligament sprain and continued re-injury, and may lead to a permanent “S” curve.

 The body’s vestibular balancing mechanism (righting reflex) always seeks to maintain, or regain, an erect position.
 Whether from a quick fall or the gradual effects of chronic muscular pull, the spine compensates by twisting and bending to provide this positioning.
 The upper thoracics, being more mobile than the lower thoracics, will laterally flex and rotate to the left.
 Over time, a compound curve will develop, with the apex of the lumbar curve to the left and the apex of the thoracic curve to the right.
 In both curves, the bodies will rotate into the concavity.
 This double curve has been demonstrated to be a normal response to a left total scoliosis (where the spine, as a whole, bends and rotates to the right) on both live subjects and cadavers .